phylum-dev/documentation/CONTRIBUTING.md

 ## Local Development

-Ready to contribute with content submissions and pull requests (PRs)?
+Internal contributors (Phylum, Inc. employees) are able to contribute with content submissions and pull requests (PRs).
 Here's how to set up the Phylum `documentation` repository for local development.

 1. Clone the `phylum-dev/documentation` repo locally